Cherry Bourbon Slush

 We hope that this collaboration helps you discover some amazing new recipes, as well as find new bloggers to follow!

-What you’ll need to make a Cherry Bourbon Slush
+What you’ll need to make this recipe:

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-How to make a Cherry Bourbon Slush
+How to make this Cherry Bourbon Slush recipe:

 If you like your slush a little less ice-y, you can add ½ cup less ice.

+Serve.
+Pour the drink into one or two glasses.
 Garnish with a maraschino cherry, add some colorful paper straws and serve immediately!

 Erin’s Easy Entertaining Tips

-The nice thing about this one, too, is that it’s customizable.
+The nice thing about this one, too, is that it’s customizable:

 And if they want it without alcohol, you can make that happen, too!
 Personally, I think this Cherry Bourbon Slush would be incredible on its own without the bourbon.
 Basically, it’s a Shirley Temple Slush.